This post contains a wealth of information on choosing an electric toothbrush.

-If you’ve got any questions after reading this post, please ask in the comments.
+And if you’ve got any questions, please ask in the comments.

 In the sections below you can read a little more about each brush and the reason we have rated it as the best in its category.